cloudfoundry-incubator/quarks-operator/docs/from_bosh_to_kube.md

 #### BOSH Services vs BOSH Errands

-BOSH Services are converted to `ExtendedStatefulSets`.
+BOSH Services are converted to `ExtendedStatefulSets` and `Services` which are assigned a DNS A record for bosh links.

 BOSH Errands are converted to `ExtendedJobs` with `trigger.strategy: manually`.